LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Synchronized Output Stream
 """""""""""""""""""""""""""

-The :ref:`SynchronizedOutputStream`, implemented in ``slic::SynchronizedOutputStream``, is intended to be used with parallel MPI applications, primarily for debugging.
+The :ref:`SynchronizedOutputStream` is intended to be used with parallel MPI applications, primarily for debugging.
 The :ref:`SynchronizedOutputStream` provides similar functionality to the :ref:`GenericOutputStream`, however, the log messages are synchronized across the MPI ranks of the specified